sophiaachungg/constitutional-ai/README.md

 [Here](https://constitutional.ai/) you can learn more about the evolution of AI systems designed to be helpful, harmless, and honest and keep up to date on the latest research since this paper was published.

 [Here](https://github.com/sophiaachungg/constitutional-ai/blob/main/pseudocode.pdf) you can find the formal pseudocode for this paper.

+[Here](https://github.com/sophiaachungg/constitutional-ai/blob/main/constitutional_ai_demo.ipynb) you can find the code implementation of this training method using small, open-source models.